 Step into this artistic, vintage-style coffee haven in Sheung Wan for specialty brews, young enthusiastic vibes, and dog-friendly outdoor seating.

 The space feels like a living museum.
 Owner Tommy Chui has curated an eclectic collection of mismatched furniture, distressed walls, dangling plants, and—most iconically—vintage Chinese porcelain cups and saucers from the 1950s to 1990s.
 This is key.
-This is why perahps more people take pictures here than a cuppa joe - except they are worse for wear for it.
+This is why perhaps more people take pictures here than a full cuppa joe - except they are worse for wear for it.
 The cups often feature delicate floral patterns, rice-grain textures, or playful designs sourced from markets in Mong Kok and Sham Shui Po.
-Even takeaway cups mimic the porcelain aesthetic.
-Paired with the surrounding antique stalls, it creates a perfectly curated, photogenic backdrop that screams “East meets West” and “past meets present.”
-Two expressions I've heard so often, I want to scream - but, befitting here.
-Guests frequently snap flat lays of their drinks against the charming, lived-in interior.
-Its super annoying when you're waiting to get a table to watch others do it, only made worse when you find yourself doing the same.
+Even takeaway cups mimic the porcelain aesthetic - it always pains me to throwaway the takeaway cups.
+Paired with the surrounding antique stalls, it creates a perfectly curated, photogenic backdrop that screams “East meets West” and “past meets present” } two expressions I've heard so often, I want to scream - but, befitting here, so I'm forced to lean in on the tired phrases.
+How about its very lantern meets neon?
+Yin meets Yang?
+Zippity meets doodah?
+Either way.

 The coffee itself is damn good.
 Halfway serves specialty brews with beans often from Indonesia, Ethiopia, Colombia, and Brazil, delivering rich, balanced profiles.
 Classics like flat whites, Americanos, macchiatos, and lattes shine, with silky milk texture and precise pours.
 Standouts include creative options like Honey Longan Latte or Rose Latte, where floral or fruity notes complement the espresso without overpowering it.
 Food pairings—sourdough with scrambled eggs and avocado, or simple tarts—keep things satisfying without stealing focus from the main event.